 Lakeview Suite with a Huge Balcony

-We were really impressed with our amazing lakefront suite that was filled with luxurious comforts.
-Our balcony was massive and featured a breathtaking view over frozen Lake Dupuis, the nordic spa and even a property helicopter available for rides during the day.
+We were thrilled with our fantastic lakefront suite that was filled with luxurious comforts.
+Our huge balcony had a breathtaking view of frozen Lake Dupuis, the nordic spa and even an on site helicopter available for tours during the day.
 Our suite featured a massive double sided gas lit fireplace in the middle of the room, comfortable L shaped couch and a large kitchenette.
-The bathroom was big, with a seperate shower and bathtub.
-The bathtub was adjacent to a sliding wooden panel that you could open to enjoy a romantic soak while gazing out at the picturesque scenery.
+The bathroom was spacious, with a seperate shower and bathtub.
+The bathtub was adjacent to sliding wooden doors that opens, so you can gaze out at the picturesque scenery while enjoying a bath.
 The suite was beautifully designed, extremely comfortable and very relaxing.
 It was perfect for celebrating our 11 year wedding anniversary!

 Esterel Resort Nordic Spa

 Many of us have seen photos or even experienced the outdoor Blue Lagoon geothermal spa in Iceland.
-We’ve only seen pictures and had never previously entered a spa surrounded by snow.
+We’ve only seen pictures and had never previously ventured into a spa surrounded by snow.
 It might seem a little intimidating but you just run outside and quickly disrobe, and then jump in the warm relaxing water.
 A few people asked us “wasn’t your head cold?”
 It wasn’t because warm air rises from the water.
-Another reason not to be intimidated is that unlike Finland, Quebecers wear swimming suits at their co-ed nordic spas!
+Another reason not to be intimidated is that unlike Finland, the Quebecois wear swimming suits at their co-ed nordic spas!

-We were so comfortable in the nordic spa that we were even able to quickly jump in the cold pool before going back into the warm one.
+We were so comfortable in the nordic spa that we were even able to quickly jump in the cold pool before returning to the warm one.
 This is recommended to fully get your body’s circulation flowing.
 We felt so relaxed after doing that and highly recommend it.
-Just be sure to end your session in the warm pool as it’s much easier to then put your robe back on and quickly go back inside the resort.
+Just be sure to end your session in the warm pool as it’s much easier to put your robe back to return inside.

 For those who don’t want to use the outdoor nordic spa, the Esterel Resort also has an indoor sauna and spa.
 You can also book massages, facial treatments and body treatments.
 There’s no shortage of relaxing options there.